Nutritional and IMMUNE System Support

 Dr. Runnels provides many boosters to help strengthen your immune system.
-Nutritional support is key among these boosters along with amnion and growth factors from PRP.
+Nutritional support is key among these boosters along with growth factors from PRP.

-There are many factors that affect immune system functions, one of those is nutrition.
-There is a significant correlation between immune system and nutrition, furthermore malnutrition shouldn’t be considered as energy and a protein deficiency alone.
+There are many factors that affect immune system functions, and one of those is nutrition.
+There is a significant correlation between the immune system and nutrition, furthermore, malnutrition shouldn’t be considered as energy and protein deficiency alone.
 Due to these reasons, the main aim of nourishment is not merely to gain energy and protein, but to enhance resistance against ailments with some specific nutriment and to turn the inflammatory response in someone’s best interests.
-The nutriments which show beneficial effects on immune system are called immune nutriments and nourishment on these nutriments is called immune diet.
+The nutrients which show beneficial effects on the immune system are called immune nutrients and nourishment on these nutriments is called an immune diet.

-We offer intravenous vitamin infusion, commonly referred to as a Meyer’s Cocktail, which enhances immune system, reduces fatigue, helps with seasonal allergies, reduces symptoms of fibromyalgia and asthma.
+We have available several vitamin and mineral boosters which can be administered via a shot in our office.
+We also offer an intravenous vitamin infusion, commonly referred to as a Meyer’s Cocktail, which enhances the immune system, reduces fatigue, helps with seasonal allergies, and reduces symptoms of fibromyalgia and asthma.

 The Meyer’s Cocktail works by increasing the blood concentration of several essential vitamins and minerals beyond that which can be achieved when supplementing orally.
 For example, Vitamin C given intravenously has been found to reach blood concentrations more than 50 times greater than what can be achieved when given orally.

 The idea is that many illnesses and conditions are associated with digestive disturbances such as bloating, indigestion, and food sensitivities and that people with such conditions may not absorb many of the nutrients needed to return to good health.
 Also, many diseases and inflammation cause the body to use nutrients at a faster rate, or to require higher amounts for proper healing.